Regency era: Architecture

-Regent's Park and London Zoo
+Regent's Park, Regent promenade, and London Zoo

 In the 1810s, the Prince Regent proposed the conversion of Crown land in Marylebone and St Pancras into a pleasure garden.
 The design work was initially assigned to the architect John Nash but it was the father and son partnership of James and Decimus Burton who had the majority of input to the project.
 Landscaping continued through the 1820s and Regent's Park was finally opened to the public in 1841.
+As part of the development of the park, there arose the idea to create a grand promenade over the two miles from Regent's Park to the Prince Regent's Carlton Palace in St James's.
+Although a single straight boulevard proved impractical, a large development including Regent Street created a grand route, including several buildings by Nash.

 The Zoological Society of London (ZSL) was founded in 1826 by Sir Stamford Raffles and Sir Humphry Davy.
 They obtained land alongside the route of the Regent's Canal through the northern perimeter of Regent's Park, between the City of Westminster and the London Borough of Camden.
 Following the death of Raffles soon afterwards, the 3rd Marquess of Lansdowne assumed responsibility for the project and supervised construction of the first animal houses.
 At first, the zoo was used for scientific purposes only with admittance restricted to Fellows of the ZSL which, in 1829, was granted a Royal charter by George IV.
 The zoo was not opened to the public until 1847, after it became necessary to raise funds.